positronic57/MQTT_examples_with_libmosquito/README.md

     #cd <project_folder>/bin
     #./mqtt_sub

-Because it runns on the same host as the broker, no arguments for broker hostname and port are required.
+Because it runs on the same host as the broker, no arguments for broker hostname and port are required.

 After the subscriber is running, start the mqtt\_pub or mqrr\_pub\_sense\_hat processes on the Pi client(s):